 Thanksgiving has been called a “uniquely American” holiday, and while that is perhaps something of an overstatement, it is unquestionably a special holiday, and one on which it seems a reflection on all we have to be thankful for is fitting.

-Finally, I'm thankful for the home I have found at PLANSPONSOR and then with PLANADVISER, and the warmth with which its loyal readers have embraced me, as well as the many who have "discovered" us during the past nine years.
+I'm thankful for the home I have found at PLANSPONSOR and then with PLANADVISER, and the warmth with which its loyal readers have embraced me, as well as the many who have "discovered" us during the past 10 years.
 I'm thankful for all of you who have supported—and I hope benefited from—our various conferences, designation program, and communications throughout the year.
-I’m thankful for the constant—and enthusiastic—support of our advertisers.
+I’m thankful for the constant—and enthusiastic—support of our advertisers, even in a year that has been tough for so many.

 But most of all, I’m once again thankful for the unconditional love and patience of my family, the camaraderie of dear friends and colleagues, the opportunity to write and share these thoughts—and for the ongoing support and appreciation of readers like you.